mauricefarmer/Getting-and-Cleaning-Data-Course-Project/README.md

 # ReadMe.md

-This repository consists of files completing the final project for the Johns Hopkins Getting and Cleaning Data Course.
+This repository contains files produced in completion of the final project for the Johns Hopkins course Getting and Cleaning Data on Coursera.

 The respoitory contains the following files: